omgnetwork/omg-samples/omg-js/app/05-exit-standard-erc20/README.md

 ## Prerequisites

-- At least 1 ERC20 UTXO in Bob’s wallet.
-For creating a new UTXO, you can [make a deposit](../02-deposit-erc20/README.md) or [receive a transaction](../03-transaction-erc20/README.md) from another address.
+- At least 1 ERC20 UTXO in in Bob's OMG Network wallet.
+For creating a new UTXO, you can [make a deposit](../02-deposit-erc20/README.md), [receive a transaction](../03-transaction-erc20/README.md), or [split an existing UTXO](../04-utxo-split/README.md).

 ## Steps